igplanet/Holidu-Interview-Assignment/README.md

-Hi there!
-Congratulations on making it to the next step!

-You are given a scaffold application based on Spring Boot to save your time, but you are free to use any other frameworks if you would like to.
-Your task is to implement a specific feature as a REST service that uses some 3rd party API.
+The task is to implement a specific feature as a REST service that uses some 3rd party API.
 A service should make an aggregated search of trees (plants, not binary trees) in the circle.
 Input:
   - X and Y of the cartesian center point